 90 percent of all cases of skin cancer are non-melanomas.
-Non-melanoma forms of skin cancer are much less aggressive than melanoma skin cancer, which is rarer.
-Non-melanoma skin cancers are often found in the upper layers of the skin without spreading, and – partly because their preliminary stages are well known – they are usually caught early and can therefore be treated easily.
+Non-melanoma forms of skin cancer are much less aggressive than melanoma skin cancer (malignant melanoma), which is rarer.
+Non-melanoma skin cancers are mostly found in the upper layers of the skin without spreading, and – partly because their preliminary stages are well known – they can be caught early and therefore be treated easily.

 Origins and causes

-Non-melanoma skin cancer occurs when the skin is exposed to the sun or overly strong UV radiation, such as in sunbeds, without protection or for long periods of time.
+Non-melanoma skin cancer (basal cell carcinoma, squamous cell carcinoma) occurs when the skin is exposed to the sun or overly strong UV radiation, such as in sunbeds, without protection or for long periods of time.
 It primarily affects areas that get the most radiation:

 However, UV radiation can inflict lasting damage on the skin cells even if you do not become sunburned.
 It can change the genetic material in the cells in the upper layers of the skin, which leads to non-melanoma skin cancer.